microsoft/hlsl-specs/proposals/infra/INF-0006-CoopVec-TestPlan.md

 **Mandatory Operations for `D3D12_COOPERATIVE_VECTOR_TIER_1_1`**
 - `OuterProductAccumulate` - Vector-Vector Outer Product and Accumulate
-- `InterlockedAdd` - Add all components of a vector component-wise atomically to memory
+- `VectorAccumulate` - Add all components of a vector component-wise atomically to memory

 ### 1.2 Target Environment